Residential Life Counseling Program

-Let’s Talk is brief consultation that is available to all student residents within Residential Life at SF State.
-It’s informal, confidential, and completely free.
-Just walk in during the times and at the location listed below.
+Let’s Talk is an informal, confidential, and completely free brief consultation.
+Services are offered on a drop-in basis at the locations and during the hours listed below.
 No appointment is necessary and no topic is off limits.
-Here’s a sample of what students last semester came in to get support for:
+Here’s a sample of issues students came in to get support for:

 - Difficulty adjusting to school